TRIQS/nda/doc/ex8.md

  [-12,13,1]]
 ```

-@subsection ex8_p8 Using the BLAS/LAPACK interface
+@section ex8_p8 Using the BLAS/LAPACK interface

 While the functions in @ref linalg_tools offer a very user-friendly experience, @ref linalg_blas and @ref linalg_lapack
 are more low-level and usually require more input from the users.